 People ask us all the time: Can stainless steel pots and pans go in the dishwasher?
 And we answer: Yes!
 Well, that was an easy one, thanks for stopping by… Oh, you want to know more?
 Lucky for you, we wrote a whole article about how to wash your stainless steel pots and pans in the dishwasher.

-Look for a stamp or label on the handle or on the underside of the pot or pan indicating if it is dishwasher safe.
-For example, stainless steel is dishwasher safe, aluminum is not.
-If you have trouble locating a label and are unsure what material the pan is made of, check the original packaging or on the manufacture’s website.
+On the bottom of your cookware, there is a stamp that helps identify what items are dishwasher safe.
+If you have trouble locating a label and are unsure what material the pan is made of, check the original packaging or the manufacturer’s website.

 Refer to your owner’s manual.
 Some dishwasher manuals specify to load pots and pans on their sides on the bottom rack.
-For most dishwashers, insert them mess side down on the bottom rack.
+There are standard practices for loading a dishwasher, and for most machines, placing cookware mess side down on the bottom rack works best.
 This lets the spray jets work their magic.

 For best results, use a Cascade Platinum ActionPac in your dishwasher.
 It has special enzymes that latch on, break down, and wash away food with no pre-washing on your part.
 So, it's powerful enough to remove those baked-on messes, but won't damage any non-stick linings your pots and pans have.

 If available, use the pots and pans dishwasher setting.
 If your dishwasher doesn’t have this setting, select the longest cycle – give that baked-on food a little extra oomph!

 The pan of steel is now stainless again.
 But it’ll get dirty again, too—that’s the occupational hazard for all your kitchen items.
 And when their turn comes, you’ll have the dishwashing knowledge to clean them as well.
 Think of it as your superpower.

 Unsure of what you can put into your dishwasher?
 Not sure if it's dishwasher safe?
 Follow these guidelines before loading your dishwasher with your kitchen items.